pedrofolim/devbox/osx-8/brew.md

 🍺   /usr/local/Cellar/dash/0.5.7: 5 files, 220K, built in 7 seconds
 ```

-Dash (Debian Ash) does not have a version parameter, so tested to see if it existed using man pages.
+Dash (Debian Ash) does not have a version parameter, so to test this, we can check for man pages.
 Sure enough man pages were installed.

 ```bash
 man dash | head -20